fe-data/fe-docs/docs/getting-started/settings.rst

 SaaS mode
 ^^^^^^^^^
-With SaaS mode, it is possible to use *Fast Events* as a ticketing platform to which multiple organizations. associations, ... can be connected.
-Each organization then has its own event(s) and its own WordPress account on the platform.
-If you want to start using this mode you will first have to register your Application (= *Fast Events* ) once in the `Mollie Dashboard <https://my.mollie.com/dashboard/signup/5835294>`_ via the menu Developers->Apps.
-When entering the data, the ``Redirect URL`` should look like this ``https://example.com/wp-json/fast-events/v1/saas/authorize``.
-Once the registration is complete, the :guilabel:`Client-ID` and :guilabel:`Client-secret` can be entered below.

-Steps required to connect a new organization to the platform:

-1. Create a WordPress account for the new organization in the `Admin accounts <../usage/tools.html#admin-accounts>`_ tool in the ``Tools``-section.
-   Do **not** create the account in the WordPress dashboard.
-2. Add the events for this organization and select the username created under step 1 in the `Saas menu <../usage/events.html#saas>`_.
-3. If necessary, change the sender in the `Email tab <../usage/events.html#address-subject>`_.
-   Verify that the email provider being used can work with this new sender.
-4. Set ``Permissions`` in the `Admin accounts <../usage/tools.html#admin-accounts>`_ menu for the user created in step 1 and also limit usage to the event ids defined in step 2.
-5. The customer can now use the `FE Admin App <../apps/admin.html#regular-accounts>`__ to authorize the platform to process payment information on behalf of the customer.
-6. Agree the application fee with the client.
-Below you can specify this for all organizations, but it can be changed for each event.
-   This fee is automatically retained by `Mollie <https://my.mollie.com/dashboard/signup/5835294>`_ and assigned to the service provider hosting *Fast Events*.
+You can find detailed SaaS information for each `payment provider here <../usage/payment.html#saas-configuration>`_.

+OAuth test
+^^^^^^^^^^
+It is used by some OAuth API calls to indicate whether the test environment should be used or not.
+OAuth API calls are separate from events and therefore do not know whether the test environment is being used.

 Client ID
 ^^^^^^^^^
 The ID you got when registering the App.
-It usually starts with ``app_``.
+For Mollie, the string starts with ``app_``.
+And for Stripe this is ``ca_``.

 Client secret
 ^^^^^^^^^^^^^
 The secret you got when registering the App.
+This field is not used by Stripe.

 Client fee
 ^^^^^^^^^^
-This is the fee (including VAT) that Mollie retains and allocates to whoever hosts the *Fast Events* plugin in SaaS mode.
+This is the application fee (including VAT) that the Payment provider retains and allocates to whoever hosts the *Fast Events* plugin in SaaS mode.

 Client fee per
 ^^^^^^^^^^^^^^